Senior Recruiting and Diversity Manager

 The Substantive Work

-In keeping with our free-market philosophy, summer associates select their own assignments from our assignment database, allowing students to gain experience in a variety of practices or focus on a specific area of the law.
+Summer associates select their own assignments from our assignment database, allowing students to gain experience in a variety of practices or focus on a specific area of the law.
 They can also pick up assignments informally from attorneys they meet, allowing them to pitch in on urgent or special projects.

 Training sessions are held for summer associates to develop their legal skills, receive practice area overviews, learn best practices, and gain an understanding of the “nuts and bolts” of being an associate at Wiley Rein.
 The cornerstone of the firm’s training program is a multi-part Litigation Skills Workshop that includes opportunities to take and defend mock depositions and build a litigation case strategy.